mattyen07/CPEN400Q-FinalProject/.ipynb_checkpoints/README-checkpoint.md

 # Contributions
 ## Claire Song
-- Understanding the calculation of Hamiltonians and Cost Functions for Fidelity and Wasserstein, implementation of Hamiltonian calculations.
+- Understanding the calculation of Hamiltonians and Cost Functions for Fidelity and Wasserstein
+- Implementation of Hamiltonian calculations
 ## Justin Hua
--
+- Code for encoding and noise correction unitaries
+- Kraus matrices for bit-flip noise
 ## Matthew Chow
-- The code for running the simulations and results minus creating the unitaries
+- Code for running the simulations and results minus creating the unitaries
 ## Matthew Yen
--
+- Kraus matrices for phase-flip noise
+- Implementation of VQA with cost calculations